 “Because Sean’s a lousy liar, that’s why!”

-“Or may be, because against all odds, he’s being completely true… sometimes the truth is harder to believe than a very good lie.
+“Or maybe, because against all odds, he’s being completely true… Sometimes the truth is harder to believe than a very good lie.
 Give it some thought, Amber, and then decide what’s best for your life.
 I know you love him.
 Don’t let that love go to waste like that.”

-And with that final sentence the conversation died, creating an awkward barrier of silence between them.
+And with that final sentence, the conversation died, creating an awkward barrier of silence between them.

-Although Amber listened to her mother’s advices, she didn’t exactly act according to them and continued to ignore Sean.
+Although Amber listened to her mother’s advice, she didn’t exactly act according to them and continued to ignore Sean.
 If he came near her, she would look the other way after which she would run as fast as she could until he was out of sight… there was a deep wound in her heart, but an even deeper one in her pride and that was the primary reason why she felt so reluctant to talk to him again.

 When the fourth month passed, Sean seemed to lose interest in her.
 There were no more calls, no more notes, no more sneaking up on her trying to get her attention.
 At that time, convinced it was really all over, Amber persuaded herself that it was the right moment to go hunting again.
-One day, she managed to drag Veronica into the centre of a neon-lit dance floor.
+One day, she managed to drag Veronica into the center of a neon-lit dance floor.
 That’s where she met a quite handsome Puerto Rican guy (whose name she was always forgetting…) who soon became the closest thing to a new boyfriend she could have.

 During the five and a half weeks she spent having fun with that mysterious Latino, Sean’s presence never faded completely: it found a way to infiltrate her thoughts and the horrible nightmare she had had on the night that caused their separation, and in which he participated as a mere pawn of a dark and twisted force, came back to her repeatedly… growing stronger every day, enhancing her fears while stimulating her sexually in a way which she never believed to be possible.

 Unlike her mother, Amber didn’t believe in the power of dreams to convey special messages and reveal hidden connections in the surrounding world.
 Yet, having the same vision three weeks in a row suggested a powerful supernatural bond of some sort.
-Could that dream be related with Sean’s unprecedented change of heart at Gino’s?
+Could that dream be related to Sean’s unprecedented change of heart at Gino’s?
 It seemed preposterous, but the sensations she experienced while dreaming were so vivid and intense… utterly real… and the day of that incident had been the same day where she had felt that way for the first time… what were the probabilities of such coincidence of events?

-Confusion entered her life, spreading through her thoughts in a full scale invasion.
-She had no idea what was going on, but knew she had to figure it out somehow.
+Confusion entered her life, spreading through her thoughts in a full-scale invasion.
+She had no idea what was going on but knew she had to figure it out somehow.
 As a result, her mystic side became increasingly more alert and attentive to small aspects of life that could be taken as signs of what was to come….